Census Records in Ireland

 Because of the civil war and other political turbulence the next census in Ireland was held in 1926.
 Records from that census will not be available to the public until 2026.

-In a hugely welcome development, the National Archives have embarked on a programme of getting all the census records from the 1901 and 1911 censuses online and searchable.
+In a hugely welcome development, the National Archives now has all available census records up to 1911 online and searchable.

 Information Held in Census Records